Demonstration Cities and Metropolitan Development Act: Legislative history

 President Johnson employed the use of task forces in policy formulation.
 In 1965, the Metropolitan and Urban Affairs Task Force was assembled to conduct research and craft proposals to aid in urban recovery.
 Mayor Cavanagh of Detroit, a member of the task force, shared a report from the group with Walter Reuther, president of the United Automobile Workers.
 The two arranged a brochure titled "Detroit, A Demonstration City."
 This was presented to the President and Robert C. Weaver, who would later be named Johnson's Secretary of Housing and Urban Development.

-In January of 1966, Johnson sent a message to Congress encouraging the passage of a comprehensive program aimed at resolving urban dilemmas in cities and metro areas.
+In January 1966, Johnson sent a message to Congress encouraging the passage of a comprehensive program aimed at resolving urban dilemmas in cities and metro areas.
 Multiple bills related to the measure were initially presented.
 Representative Wright Patman (R-TX) introduced H.R.
-12341 on January 27th with fifteen co-sponsors from the Senate.
-Hearings began in February of 1966 before the Subcommittee on Housing of the House Committee on Banking and Currency.
+12341 on January 27 with fifteen co-sponsors from the Senate.
+Hearings began in February 1966 before the Subcommittee on Housing of the House Committee on Banking and Currency.
 Rep. Patman was the chairman of this committee.
 Secretary Weaver, along with mayors from major cities, testified in support of the bill.
-In June of 1966, the committee held four weeks of hearings.
-Several bills were merged within the Housing and Urban Development Act of 1966, and reported to the full committee on June 28th.
+In June 1966, the committee held four weeks of hearings.
+Several bills were merged within the Housing and Urban Development Act of 1966, and reported to the full committee on June 28.
 The bill generated little support and significant opposition from conservative members and southern democrats.
 Those in opposition feared budgetary concerns, the expansion of powers given to the Secretary of HUD, government overreach on small cities and local municipalities, and perceived attempts at racial balancing.
 In an attempt to salvage the legislation, Senator Edmund Muskie took ownership of the bill.
 He strengthened language on metropolitan development, lessened focus on desegregation, and submitted the bill to the Senate Housing Subcommittee of the Committee on Banking and Currency.

-August 11th, 1966 the bill moved to the floor of the Senate, and by August 19th, it was amended and passed.
-On October 13th, it shifted to the House where it was debated for two days and passed.
+August 11, 1966 the bill moved to the floor of the Senate, and by August 19, it was amended and passed.
+On October 13, it shifted to the House where it was debated for two days and passed.
 The Senate did not agree to House amendments, and moved to conference.
-The House and Senate held conferences on October 17th and 18th.
-The conference report was approved by the Senate on October 18th, and the House on October 20th.
+The House and Senate held conferences on October 17 and 18.
+The conference report was approved by the Senate on October 18, and the House on October 20th.
 President Lyndon B. Johnson signed the Demonstration Cities and Metropolitan Development Act of 1966 into law on November 3, 1966.
 Johnson remarked that the legislation 'recognizes that our cities are made of people, not just bricks and mortar."